ipfs/ipfs-companion/CONTRIBUTING.md

 ## Submitting Pull Requests

-Just make sure your PR comes with its own tests and does pass [automated TravisCI tests](https://travis-ci.org/ipfs/ipfs-companion/branches).
+Just make sure your PR comes with its own tests and does pass [automated CI build](https://ci.ipfs.team/blue/organizations/jenkins/IPFS%20Shipyard%2Fipfs-companion/pr).
 See the [GitHub Flow Guide](https://guides.github.com/introduction/flow/) for details.

 Read section below to get familiar with tools and commands that will make your work easier.